weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 A simple heuristic is that for use cases such as SaaS products where each end user (i.e. tenant) has their own, isolated, dataset, the `flat` index is a good choice.
 For use cases with large collections, the `hnsw` index may be a better choice.

-The index type can be specified per data class via the [class definition](/developers/weaviate/manage-data/collections.mdx).
-Currently the only index type is HNSW.

-Example of a class [vector index configuration in your data schema](/developers/weaviate/manage-data/collections.mdx):

-To learn more about configuring the data schema, see [How to configure a schema](/developers/weaviate/manage-data/collections.mdx).

-Note that the vector index type only specifies how the vectors of data objects are *indexed* and this is used for data retrieval and similarity search.
-How the data vectors are determined (which numbers the vectors contain) is specified by the `"vectorizer"` parameter which points to a [module](/developers/weaviate/modules/index.md) such as `"text2vec-contextionary"` (or to `"none"` if you want to import your own vectors).
-Learn more about all parameters in the data schema [here](/developers/weaviate/manage-data/collections.mdx).
+Note that the vector index type parameter only specifies how the vectors of data objects are *indexed*.
+The index is used for data retrieval and similarity search.

+The `vectorizer` parameter determines how the data vectors are created (which numbers the vectors contain). `vectorizer` specifies a [module](/developers/weaviate/modules/index.md), such as `text2vec-contextionary`, that Weaviate uses to create the vectors.
+(You can also set to `vectorizer` to `none` if you want to import your own vectors).

+To learn more about configuring the data schema, see [How to configure a schema](/developers/weaviate/configuration/schema-configuration.md).

+### Distance metrics

+All of [the distance metrics](/developers/weaviate/config-refs/distances.md) can be used with any vector index type.

 ## Set vector index type